kodecocodes/swift-style-guide/README.markdown

 ### Constants

-Constants are defined using the `let` keyword, and variables with the `var` keyword.
+Immutable constants are defined using the `let` keyword, and variables with the `var` keyword.
 Always use `let` instead of `var` if the value of the variable will not change.

 **Tip:** A good technique is to define everything using `let` and only change it to `var` if the compiler complains!

-Program constants can be defined with `static let` usually scoped to within a `struct`, `enum` or `class`.
+Type constants can be defined with `static let` and are scoped to within a type such as `struct`, `enum` or `class`.
+Type constants generally preferred to global constants because they are easier to distinguish from instance properties.
 Example:

+**Preferred:**
 ```swift
 enum Math {
   static let e  = 2.718281828459045235360287